Send Money at Seminole County Jail, FL.

 Overview

-Seminole County Jail uses Access Corrections for adding funds to inmate accounts.
-Access Corrections accepts card payments and can also be used to post bail or satisfy court-ordered payments.
-For money orders, mail them to Secure Deposits – Seminole County, PO BOX 12486, St Louis, Missouri 63132.
-Follow the vendor's instructions and include the inmate's name and booking number so it posts correctly.
-One important warning: once funds hit an inmate's account, they won't be returned.
-The only exception is releasing funds to an attorney or bail agent for posting bond.
-Before sending money, confirm the vendor, fees, and required fields.
-Common deposit methods include online portals, lobby kiosks, phone, and mail.
+Sending money to someone at Seminole County Jail typically goes through Access Corrections, which handles inmate deposits.
+Access Corrections supports card payments and can also be used to post bail or satisfy court-ordered payments.
+If you prefer to mail payment, send a money order to Secure Deposits – Seminole County, PO BOX 12486, St Louis, MO 63132.
+Deposits are final: once funds are placed in an inmate's account, they generally will not be returned.
+The only exception is that funds may be released to an attorney or bail agent for posting bond.
+Before submitting a payment, have the inmate's name and booking/ID ready.
+Follow the vendor's deposit form and instructions so it processes correctly.

 Find an Inmate at Seminole County Jail, FL